-“Anomalously bad weather, a large amount of rainfall in the Northwestern Federal District and the Central Federal District led to the fact that the crop was not harvested at the time at which it was usually harvested.
-This led to a rather serious increase in prices in May and June.
-In principle, it can be seen from the dynamics reflected in the reports of the Federal State Statistics Service that, probably, there will be no more increase in prices, ”Bezhin said.
+“Abnormally bad weather, a large amount of precipitation in the Northwestern Federal District and the Central Federal District led to the fact that the crop was not harvested at the time it is usually harvested.
+This led to a rather serious rise in prices in May and June.
+In principle, it can be seen from the dynamics reflected in the Rosstat reports that, probably, there will be no more price increases, ”Bezhin said.

 Recall, on July 19, Russian Minister of Agriculture Alexander Tkachev told President Vladimir Putin that harvest from the south of the country would significantly reduce prices.

-“This is a socially significant story, so it’s not for nothing that Tkachev stated that prices are under control.
-Yes, there are delays in harvesting, but I don’t think that prices will increase even more, ”Bezhin added.
+“This is a socially significant story, so it was not in vain that Tkachev said that prices were under control.
+Yes, there are delays in harvesting, but I do not think that prices will be allowed to rise even more, ”Bezhin added.